 The Convent of the Holy Cross was erected on Sangremal Hill, which means ”bad blood.”
 Some 30 seminarians still study in the dark, austere cloisters.
 Stone and stucco interior patios are sparsely adorned with statues of the convent’s founding priests, and one is filled with what looked like an overgrown tumbleweed.
 The bush, cultivated by the convent’s first priests, grows thorns like a cross.
 The convent housed the first missionary college in the Americas and later became a fortress for the retreating Spanish army.
 Maximilian was jailed there until his execution.

-The Historic Center of Queretaro is quite remarkable in maintaining the old colonial architecture and street plan side by side with the twisting alleys of Indian quarters.
+The Historic Center of Queretaro is remarkable in maintaining the old colonial architecture and street plan alongside the twisting alleys of Indian quarters.
 All this history is peppered with modern hotels, shops, and restaurants.
 The Otomi, the Tarasco, the Chichimeca, and the Spanish settlers lived together harmoniously in the town, which stands out for the many ornate civil and religious Baroque monuments from its golden age in the 17th and 18th centuries.

 At the time, supplying the vital liquid was one of the city’s most serious problems.
 Legend has it that Marques offered it as proof of love for a nun named Sister Marcela Nasturtium.
 The 74 pink stone arches measure 1,280 m in length and their height reaches 23 m.

 House of the Corregidora.
 This palatial mansion, whose construction was completed in 1770, was the scene of some very important historical events.
 After the city’s founding, the mansion hosted the royal houses, a jail, and then later the residence of her Ladyship, Doña Josefa Ortiz de Dominguez, who from this place managed to tell the priest Don Miguel Hidalgo y Costilla that the conspiracy had been discovered.

 Cerro de las Campanas (Hill of the Bells) has great historical importance because it was the scene of the struggle between the Republic and the Empire.
 Austrian Archduke Maximilian of Habsburg, Emperor of Mexico appointed by the Conservatives, was shot here by General Miguel Miramon and Tomas Mejia.
 This began the period known as the Restoration of the Republic.